BDonnot/leap_net/leap_net/proxy/README.md

 ## Train and evaluate a proxy
-After having exposed how to create a class representing a proxy in the previous section, in this section we explain how to first train a proxy, and then how to evaluate its performance (and what informations can be saved).
+After having exposed how to create a class representing a proxy in the previous section, in this section we explain how to first train a proxy, and then how to evaluate its performance (and what information can be saved).

-TODO
+Once a proxy is created, it's possible to train it with a standard database, by loading data from the hard drive, and use the standard method to train it.

+### Training a proxy
+Not all proxies require training, for example a proxy based on the DC approximation do not require any training at all.
+But for proxies that requires it (*eg* proxy based on machine learning method) there is a specific